 - Mailbox disk quota “full” percentage - 98% Full

 If you receive a warning, you can take action.
-This may be increasing your mailbox quota as outlined above or by deleting old emails.
+This may include increasing your mailbox quota or deleting old emails.

 How many emails is 100mb?

 This depends entirely on the content and size of the messages.